wandarkaf/frontend-developer-assignment/README.md

 - We don't expect a full test coverage, but a couple of unit tests would be nice to have
 - Fork the repo to your own account, make it public and send us the repo url when you are completed.
 We will clone and run the site on our local.

+### Resolution Walkthrough

+My thought process for the exercise resolution was to translate concepts between **React** and **Vue**; as I mentioned in a previous hiring meeting, *my background and expertise are focused on the Vue ecosystem*.
+So, although there are some similarities in both frameworks that I can work with, I did some translation into the React ecosystem on how to implement best practices, such as `computed` and `slots` and the use of `memos` and `children`.
+For more information, please check the [Vue docs](https://vuejs.org/guide/introduction.html) if you are curious.

+Regarding the architecture, I decided to keep it minimal and straightforward. `AppList` probably needs more scrutiny, but I avoided component granularity at this phase.
+Of course, if the *exercise* grows, it has to be done.

+I added some test coverage, mainly on the `AppSearch` component.
+We could also extract some utilities in a utility folder.
+Still, I want to respect the time given for the exercise.

+I used a couple of libraries, [Tailwind](https://tailwindcss.com/) and [Lodash](https://lodash.com/), to ease the developer experience for the resolution.

+That's all.
+Thanks for the opportunity, and I hope you like it.